kefranabg/VDMPosts/README.md

 # VDMPosts
-This project provide a tool and a REST api allowing to do the following :
+This project provides a tool and a REST api allowing to do the following :
-* Get the 200 last posts of the VDM website (http://www.viedemerde.fr/) and store them to a Mongo database
+* Get the 200 last posts of the VDM website (http://www.viedemerde.fr/) and store them to a Mongo database.
-* Manipulate the posts through a REST api
+* Manipulate the posts through a REST api.

 # Environment Required
 * Nodejs